arthursantana-CCR/llmtestautomation/README.md

 # LLM Test Automation
 ### Promptfoo + GitHub Actions + Airtable

-This repository runs automated daily evaluations of multiple LLMs on the **same prompt suite**, stores JSON results in Git, and logs a summary row per run in Airtable.
-The goal is to track model performance **longitudinally** (over time) in a way that is usable by non-coders.
+This repository runs automated daily evaluations of multiple LLMs on the **same prompt suite**, stores raw evaluation results in Git, and logs a summary row per run in Airtable.

+The goal is to track model behavior longitudinally — allowing teams to observe how different models perform on the same tasks over time.

+The system was designed to support both simple prompt tests and complex evaluation tasks, such as automated scoring of student competencies.

 ---

+## Repository Purpose

+This repository allows you to:

+- Run the same prompts daily against multiple AI models
+- Track changes in model behavior over time
+- Record outputs, pass/fail status, and token usage
+- Maintain full historical JSON records
+- Log summarized results to Airtable for analysis

+This makes it possible to monitor: model drift, response structure stability, cost trends, latency changes, and output verbosity.

+---

 ## Getting Started

 Git is a version control system that tracks changes to files over time.
-GitHub is a platform that hosts Git repositories online, making it easy to share and collaborate on code.
-This project lives in a GitHub repository — to use it, you first need to make a copy of it on your own GitHub account, which is called **cloning**.

-To clone this repository, go to the repository page on GitHub, click the green **Code** button, and follow the instructions to copy it to your account or local machine.

-Once cloned, you will need to complete a few one-time configuration steps before the automation pipeline will run.
-Scheduled workflows are disabled by default in new repositories, and API credentials are never transferred via Git — they must be added manually.

-Follow the steps below before expecting any evaluations to run.
+GitHub hosts Git repositories online, allowing collaboration and automation.

+To use this project, first clone the repository.
+From the repository page, click **Code** → **Clone repository**.
+You may clone to your local machine or to a new GitHub repository under your account.

+After cloning, you must configure API credentials and enable GitHub Actions.
+Scheduled workflows will not run until this setup is completed.

 ---

 ## Step 1 — Add Required API Keys as Repository Secrets

-The pipeline calls external APIs (OpenAI, Anthropic, and Airtable) on your behalf.
-To do this securely, it needs credentials stored as GitHub Secrets — encrypted values that live in your repository settings and are injected into the workflow at runtime.
-They are never written into code or committed to Git.
+The pipeline calls external APIs (OpenAI, Anthropic, Airtable).
+These credentials must be stored securely as GitHub Secrets — encrypted values injected at runtime, never written into code or committed to Git.

-Go to:
+Navigate to:
 ```
-Repository → Settings → Secrets and variables → Actions → New repository secret
+Repository → Settings → Secrets and variables → Actions
 ```

-Add the following secrets:
+Click **New repository secret** and add the following:

 | Secret Name | Description |
 |---|---|